marcelofern/marcelofern.github.io/posts/python/the-dumbest-compiler-imaginable/index.md

 ```

-Wheres in Pypy we have:
+Whereas in Pypy we have:

 ```
 LOAD_GLOBAL              0 (foo)